johanflint/boite/README.md

   [Scala's Option](http://www.scala-lang.org/api/current/scala/Option.html) addresses these issues, but it doesn't handle the case when something goes wrong.
 You have to catch exceptions, which is easy to forget.

 * Box
-  [Lift's Box](http://www.assembla.com/spaces/liftweb/wiki/Box) addresses this issue, but brings in a number of it's own.
-First, it's a bit bloated, sporting many features that seem to be unnecesary, many of which have symbolic names that are hard to read.
-Also, its equals method is [broken](https://github.com/lift/framework/issues/1234).
-Most importantly, though, it requires you to depend on Lift, which is fine if you're building a Lift application, but very inconvenient in just about all other cases.
+  [Lift's Box](http://www.assembla.com/spaces/liftweb/wiki/Box) addresses this issue, but is part of the Lift web framework, which means that you need to depend on a web framework if you want to use it.
+If you're building a Lift app, that's fine, but otherwise it's quite inconvenient.
+In addition, unfortunately, its equals method is [broken](https://github.com/lift/framework/issues/1234).

 Boite provides the Box type, which addresses all these issues.
 It's lean and mean, it contains only the necessary features, and it's fully type-safe.